Frederick William III, Landgrave of Hesse: Death

 Frederick William III died on 14 October 1888 during a trip aboard the steamship Volga from Batavia to Singapore.
 He was traveling with Barons von Hugo, von Trott and von der Schulenburg.
 According to his obituary he died:

 "under circumstances that leave no room for doubt whatever as to the death of his Royal Highness.
 His Royal Highness, who had been a long time traveling in the tropics, had in the course of his wanderings reached Java.
 The only possible conclusion which could be come to was that, overcome by some sudden mental disturbance, to which his previous illness may have made him susceptible, his Royal Highness had, quite unconscious of what he was doing, gone through the port of his cabin, and had dropped into the sea.
 He could not merely have fallen through, as the window was so narrow that a person could only pass through by dint of some exertion.
 The idea of premeditated suicide is entirely without foundation."

 As was not married and had no children, he was succeeded by his brother, Alexander Frederick, who was an accomplished musician despite being nearly blind.
-Upon his brother and heirs morgantic marriage in 1925, he abdicated in favor of their younger brother, Prince Frederick Charles of Hesse, who had been elected King of Finland in 1918 but renounced the throne two months later.
+Upon his brother and heir's morganatic marriage in 1925, he abdicated in favor of their younger brother, Prince Frederick Charles of Hesse, who had been elected King of Finland in 1918 but renounced the throne two months later.
 Prince Frederick married Princess Margaret of Prussia, youngest sister of Kaiser Wilhelm II and a granddaughter of Queen Victoria of Great Britain.